 - Adult child using TRICARE Young Adult gets married

-Your spouse must registered in Defense Enrollment Eligibility Reporting System (DEERS).
+Your spouse and step-child(ren) must registered in Defense Enrollment Eligibility Reporting System (DEERS).

 - Go to any ID card-issuing office to add your spouse to DEERS.

 - You'll need the following documents (originals or certified copies):